semickolon/fak/README.md

 }
 ```

 It's possible to have encoders on both sides of a split keyboard with `PeripheralSideEncoder`.
-You may refer to the provided [KLOR](https://github.com/GEIGEIGEIST/KLOR) example in this repo.
+You may refer to the provided [KLOR](https://github.com/GEIGEIGEIST/KLOR) example [here](https://github.com/semickolon/fak-config/blob/main/keyboards/klor/keyboard.ncl).

 ## Sticky mods